 You can load images from Amazon S3 faster by making a very simple configuration change.
 By default, Amazon S3 acts as a file server, just like serving files from your normal Web server.
 S3 has the benefit of taking some of those additional HTTP requests from your Web server, which may cause a slight speed increase, but just using S3 to serve images isn’t where the real benefit comes into play.
 If you are currently using an S3 bucket to serve the images, you’re only part of the way to fast loading images.

 The real trick to getting your images to load fast from S3 is to enable Amazon CloudFront on the S3 bucket.
 CloudFront is the Amazon AWS content delivery network, which distributes your images out to multiple servers getting your images served to website users from the location closest to them.
 CloudFront basically takes the one image in your Amazon S3 bucket and replicates it to all the servers, which dramatically speeds up image loading.
-CDN service like this used to be expensive, which meant small businesses couldn't afford to get this kind of speed.
-Amazon and Rackspace have changed that.
+CDN service like this used to be expensive, which meant small businesses couldn’t afford to get this kind of speed.
+Amazon, Microsoft’s Azure, and Google Cloud changed that.

 Setting up CloudFront is easier than it sounds, but you will need to make a few configuration changes to your Amazon Web Services account in order for it to work.
 After you sign in to your AWS account, you need to activate CloudFront for your account, which simply involves clicking a button and agreeing to add CloudFront to your AWS account.
 I’m going to assume you have previously created an S3 bucket, if not do that first then follow the steps here.
 After activating CloudFront, you need to go to the AWS Management Console and click on the Amazon CloudFront tab.

 Click the Create Distribution button to CloudFront-enable your Amazon S3 bucket.